GoogleCloudPlatform/datacatalog-connectors-bi/google-datacatalog-sisense-connector/docs/design-decisions.md

 That being said, we decided to avoid expanding the objects and use the `GET /users/{id}` endpoint to retrieve information on each asset owner.
 A cache can be used to decrease the number of API calls.
 There is a tradeoff for this
-approach: the endpoint needs admin license rights in the API version we are using as reference, `Windows 8.2.5.11026 v1`, and we get a `403 - Access denied` when the authenticated user does not have such permission.
-In this case, we are going to skip fulfilling the assets' ownership metadata.
+approach: the endpoint needs admin license rights in the REST API version we are taking for reference, `Windows 8.2.5 v1`, and we get a `403 - Access denied` when the authenticated user does not have such permission.
+We skip fulfilling the assets' ownership metadata when it happens.

 ---